 Before you head out on your educational journey across the world, wouldn’t it be nice to have a list of do’s and dont’s to help you along?
 I know I’d have appreciated one!
 So here are the top 10 things I wish I knew before traveling to USA.

 3 years ago, I quit my comfy computer job back in India, loaded 2 suitcases full of clothes, my beloved gadgets, and a ton of Indian goodies and left on a career-changing trip.
-I was admitted to a prestigious MBA Program in the United States on a full scholarship and little did I know how my life was getting transform.
+I was admitted to a prestigious MBA Program in the United States on a full scholarship and little did I know how my life was going to transform.
 The l

 1) America is a melting pot of cultures and opportunities

 Once you are here you will realize that the US is a melting pot of cultures and races from around the world.
-Especially in the major cities you will find someone from your own country on every street corner.
+Especially in the major cities, you will find someone from your own country on every street corner.
 And Americans are way polite and welcoming than you could imagine.
-It is customary here to smile and say “Hello!” to every stranger on the street, or shout “Bless you!” when someone sneezes.
+It is customary here to smile and say “Hello!” to every stranger on the street or shout “Bless you!” when someone sneezes.
 Do not believe your local media on this aspect.

 2) International students turn into your local best friends

 When I landed at Boston airport, I was picked up by a senior of mine, who is from Pakistan.
 It was touching to see how seniors are always waiting to help newbies who just “got off the boat”.
 I stayed with him for a couple of weeks and got baptized in the local culture instantly.
 Each US school has an international community that is well represented on social media.
 Find your country specific group on Facebook and write to them about your arrival.
 I’m sure that they will take care of everything for you when you first arrive.